 How do I prepare for the tests?

 You should also consider taking written practice tests for these exams.
-Check with your CDL school, the Idaho DMV, or online driver's ed schools for these multiple-choice tests.
-Look for one that has 50 to 100 questions.
+Check with your CDL school, the Idaho DMV, or online driver's education schools for these multiple-choice tests.

 Can I get a learner's permit?